Better-HPC/keystone-api/docs/install/slurm.md

 ???
 Example "Example: Billing for CPU and GPU"

-    The following example charges users for GPU resources at twice the rate of CPU resources.
+    To charge GPU usage at twice the rate of CPU usage:

     ```
     PartitionName=partition_name TRESBillingWeights="CPU=1.0,GRES/gpu=2.0"
     ```

-To ensure the total allocated resources are calculated correctly, the `MAX_TRES` flag must be enabled.
+To ensure accurate usage calculations, enable the `MAX_TRES` flag in the `PriorityFlags` setting.
-Doing so ensures the billable TRES include individual TRES on a node (e.g. cpus, mem, gres) plus the sum of all global TRES (e.g. licenses).
+This ensures the billable TRES includes node-local resources (e.g. CPU, memory, GPU) as well as global TRES (e.g. licenses).

 ```
 PriorityFlags=MAX_TRES